Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 Not Engaging Your Core

-In order to get the most out of these standing core exercises, you must keep your core engaged throughout the entire movement.
-This will help target your abs more effectively and also protect your lower back from injury.
+To get the most out of these standing core exercises, you must keep your core engaged throughout the entire movement.
+This will help target your abs more effectively and protect your lower back from injury.

 Letting Your Back Arch

-When performing any of these exercises, be sure to keep your back straight and avoid arching it.
+When performing any of these exercises, make sure to keep your back straight and avoid arching it.
 This can put unnecessary strain on your lower back and spine.

 Not Breathing Properly

-It’s also important to remember to breathe properly while performing these exercises.
-Avoid holding your breath and focus on inhaling and exhaling with each movement instead.
+It’s also important to remember to breathe properly when performing these exercises.
+Avoid holding your breath and focus on inhaling through the stomach and exhaling through the chest with each movement instead.
+See the tip in the “Not Engaging Your Core” section.

 Moving Too Quickly